Pages

 This picture was taken at "Alulena" in the Kegalle district

-A collated palm leaves on which writing has been engraved
+A collated palm leaf on which writing has been engraved

-Kombi on the left carrying a child with her daughter on the left
+Kombi is on the left, carrying a child with her daughter on the right

 Dr. R. L. Spittel